mustafadag84/css-bootstrap-responsive-portfolio/README.md

 # css-bootstrap-responsive-portfolio
-We have been asked to create a css-bootstrap rsponsive porfolio.
+We have been asked to create a css-bootstrap reponsive porfolio by our course instructors.
 This was my first responsive portfolio.
 It does not contain too much for now but I hope by the end of my bootcamp course I will have much more new skills to put in my porfolio.